Polynomials Counting Group Colorings in Graphs: Coefficient comparisons and further explorations

 \section{Coefficient comparisons and further explorations}

 In this section, we primarily apply the Generalized Broken Cycle Theorem to explore how the coefficients of cycle-assigning polynomials vary with changes in admissible assignings and to handle certain group coloring problems in graphs.
 We first establish a unified order-preserving relation from admissible assignings to cycle-assigning polynomials when both are naturally ordered.
 Let $\alpha$ be an assigning of $G$ and $\prec$ be a linear ordering on $E(G)$.
-For convenience, we denote by $\mathcal{C}(G,\alpha)$ and $\mathcal{C}'(G,\alpha)$ the sets of $\alpha$-compatible cycles and broken $\alpha$-compatible cycles of $G$ with respect to $\prec$, respectively.
-Additionally, let $\mathcal{C}''(G,\alpha)$ represent the set of $\alpha$-compatible spanning subgraphs of $G$ that do not contain broken $\alpha$-compatible cycles with respect to $\prec$. \begin{theorem}[Comparison of Coefficients] Let $\alpha,\alpha'$ be two admissible assignings of $G$.
+For convenience, we denote by $\mathcal{C}(G,\alpha)$, $\mathcal{C}'(G,\alpha)$ and $\mathcal{C}''(G,\alpha)$ the sets of $\alpha$-compatible cycles, broken $\alpha$-compatible cycles, and $\alpha$-compatible spanning subgraphs of $G$ that do not contain broken $\alpha$-compatible cycles with respect to $\prec$, respectively. \begin{theorem}[Comparison of Coefficients] Let $\alpha,\alpha'$ be two admissible assignings of $G$.
 If $\alpha(C)\le \alpha'(C)$ for all cycles $C\in \mathcal{C}(G)$, then the unsigned coefficients of the cycle-assigning polynomials $P(G,\alpha;k)$ and $P(G,\alpha';k)$ satisfy